-Flogistix, a business segment of Flowco, operates in the most demanding oilfields in the country.
-These units keep production moving, cutting emissions and protecting margins across sites from the Permian to Appalachia— generating over 2.5 billion individual rows of telemetry data per day in the process.
+Flogistix, a Flowco brand, operates in the most demanding oilfields in the country.
+These units keep production moving, cutting emissions and protecting margins across sites from the Permian to Appalachia—generating over 2.5 billion individual rows of telemetry data per day in the process.

 Once a well is drilled, oil and gas production becomes a 24/7 operation with no room for error.
 Flogistix's job is to keep that production flowing efficiently, safely, and within regulatory limits.
 And in that work, data is the difference between guesswork and precision.